freudmarin/LibraryManagementSystemAPI/README.md

 ## Assumptions

 - ISBN is unique for each book.
-For handling validation of ISBNs a custom annotation `@ValidISBN` is used.
+For handling validation of ISBNs a custom annotation `@UniqueIsbn` is used.
 - For integration testing, an in-memory H2 database is used to simulate the behavior of a real database.
 Another schema is created for testing purposes.
 - The list of books for a given author in not displayed in the response when retrieving an author. fetch = FetchType.LAZY is used to avoid loading all books when retrieving an author.